ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_general.rst

     $ ansible localhost -m my_namespace.my_collection.my_test -a 'name=hello new=true' --playbook-dir=$PWD

--  If you use ``pdb``, ``print()``, or some other method of local debugging for faster iteration, you can avoid going through Ansible by creating an arguments file, a basic JSON config file that passes parameters to your module so that you can run it.
+-  If you use ``pdb``, ``print()``, or some other method of local debugging for faster iteration, you can avoid going through Ansible by creating an arguments file, which is a basic JSON config file that passes parameters to your module so that you can run it.
    Name the arguments file ``/tmp/args.json`` and add the following content: